sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.1.2.
 Indicators

-- What is the purpose of the monitor and control phase in your team?
+1-7 (strongly agree to strongly disagree)
+Ideal: Strongly agree (1)

+- In my team monitoring and controlling phase is mostly to track applications and infrastructure in order to guide business decisions
   a.
-To measure the performance of the new process after the execution phase
+Strongly Agree (1)
   b.
-To monitor and control the planning and initiating phases
+Agree
   c.
-To monitor the project team
+Undecided
   d.
-To control the project team's performance
+Disagree
   e.
-None of the above/not applicable

-- What are the main steps involved in planning and implementing a monitoring protocol in your team?
+Strongly Disagree (7)

+1-7 (very frequently to never)
+Ideal: Very Frequently (1)

+- Does monitoring in your team give rapid feedback which helps quickly find and fix problems early in the software development lifecycle?
   a.
-Complete background tasks
+Very Frequently (1)
   b.
-Develop objectives
+Frequently
   c.
-Design and implement management
+Occasionally
   d.
-Design the monitoring methodology
+Rarely
   e.
-Implement monitoring as a pilot study
+Very Rarely
   f.
-Implement monitoring
-   g.
-Report and use results
-   h.
-None of the above/not applicable

-- Which step in planning and implementing a monitoring protocol in your team takes the most time?
+Never (7)

+- In my team the knowledge gained from application monitoring is shared across organization to help people and systems improve
   a.
-Complete background tasks
+Very Frequently (1)
   b.
-Develop objectives
+Frequently
   c.
-Design and implement management
+Occasionally
   d.
-Design the monitoring methodology
+Rarely
   e.
-Implement monitoring as a pilot study
+Very Rarely
   f.
-Implement monitoring
-   g.
-Report and use results
-   h.
-None of the above/not applicable

-- What instrumentation do you use to monitor applications running in production?
+Never (7)

+- In my team collected data is always accessible to different audiences (visibility into development work, testing, QA, and IT operations) to help them make decisions
   a.
-Availability monitoring via pinging or synthetic transactions
+Strongly Agree (1)
   b.
-Performance monitoring of the servers and infrastructure
+Agree
   c.
-Real user monitoring
+Undecided
   d.
-Multi-tier views of end-to-end transactions including processing and network combined
+Disagree
   e.
-None of the above/not applicable

-- How fast your team reacts to alerts when the system approaches critical thresholds or goes down?
+Strongly Disagree (7)

+  1-7
+  1 - Ideal

+- When monitoring a system,  my team is ...
   a.
-When the threshold reaches 25%
+Monitoring reactively.
+(Only getting alerted when the system goes down, but not using monitoring data to help alert when the system approaches critical thresholds)
   b.
-When the threshold reaches 50%
+Monitoring too small a scope.
+(Monitoring one or two areas rather than the full software development and delivery pipeline)
   c.
-When the threshold reaches 75%
+Focusing on local optimizations.
+(Focusing on reducing the response time for one service's storage needs without evaluating whether the broader infrastructure could also benefit from the same improvement)
   d.
-When the threshold reaches 85%
+Monitoring everything
   e.
-When the threshold reaches 95%

-- How is the monitoring process executed in your team?
-   a.
-Monitoring one or two areas at a time
-   b.
-Monitoring the full software development
+Taking a thoughtful approach to monitoring which usually draws attention to key areas (1)
-   c.
-We are not monitoring
+  f.
+We do not do system  monitoring (7)

+- How fast your team reacts to alerts when the system approaches critical thresholds or goes down?
+  Percentage slider
+  Ideal: up to 25%

 - Which tool do you use to share collected data in your team?
   a.
-Google docs
+Google docs (Medium)
   b.
-Sharepoint
+Email (Medium)
   c.
-Email
+Office 365 (Elite)
   d.
-Office 365
+Slack (High)
   e.
-Slack
-   f.
-None of the above/not applicable

-- What has the most impact to make a business decision in your team?
-   a.
-Data from application performance monitoring tools
-   b.
-Data from infrastructure monitoring tool
-   c.
-Outside perspective
-   d.
-Previous decision mistakes
-   e.
-Your gut instinct
-   f.
-None of the above/not applicable
+None of the above/not applicable (Low)

 - How usually accurate and relevant is the data to your goal of the team?
   a.
-Very Frequently
+Very Frequently (1)
   b.
 Frequently
   c.
 Occasionally
   d.
 Rarely
   e.
 Very Rarely
   f.
-Never
+Never (7)

 - How often you felt guilty of seeing the data you wish was there instead of what is really in front of you?
   a.
-Always
+Always (7)
   b.
 Very Often
   c.
 Sometimes
   d.
 Rarely
   e.
-Never
+Never (1)

 #### 3.1.3 Goals